-Proof: Algorithm 3 is basically Algorithm 2.
-The only difference is that before doing pseudo-remainder in step 2.3.7, we reduce the initials of the polynomials in \mathbb{Q}1 to 1 with formula (18).
+Proof Algorithm 3 is basically Algorithm 2.
+The only difference is that before doing pseudoremainder in step 2.3.7, we reduce the initials of the polynomials in \mathbb{Q}1 to 1 with formula (19).
 In this case, the pseudo-remainder of two polynomials becomes the addition of the two polynomials.
-Then the algorithm does not need polynomial multiplications.
-Also note that addition of polynomials does not increase the degree.
-This prove the theorem. \square
+Then, the algorithm does not need polynomial multiplications.
+Also, we note that addition of polynomials does not increase the degree.
+This proves the theorem.

-5. Implementation of the Algorithms
+5 Implementation of the Algorithms